Do you have a connection with Greater London or Kent? Interested in education and want to get involve?

 Panel members receive training regular updates.
 To continue to serve on panels, you must attend these sessions.

 You must be able to approach each appeal with independence and impartiality.
 You must be a good listener and be seen to be listening by asking relevant questions and interested in hearing both sides of the argument.

-You should be able to separate relevant and irrelevant facts and under the Chairman’s guidance come to a reasoned decision.
+You should be able to separate relevant and irrelevant facts and come to a reasoned decision.
 Good old fashioned common sense is also a useful tool!

 How much of my time would I have to give?

-Panel sit all year round with appeals being held as and when required.
-Appeals take place during working hours and are usually somewhere local to the schools appeals being heard.
+Panels sit all year round with appeals being held as and when required.
+Appeals take place during working hours and are usually somewhere local to the school appeals being heard.

-From September to March, a panel meets roughly every three weeks.
+From September to March, a panel usually meets every week in different parts of London and Kent.
 From April to July this increases three or four panels meeting every day!
 Usually a full day is set aside to hear a number of appeals and each appeal generally takes around 20 – 30 minutes.